Sanchitbajaj02/palettegram/CONTRIBUTING.md

 ### Commit

-- To commit this change, give a descriptive message for the convenience of reviewer
+- To commit this changes, give a descriptive message for the convenience of reviewer.
+Follow the [commitlint](docs/commitlint.md) guidelines to know more.

 ```bash
 # This message will be associated with all files you have changed